Mental Health & Wellbeing

 Mental Health and Wellbeing Lead: Mr David Bradley (Inclusion Manager/SENDCo)

-ELSAs (Emotional Language Support Assistants): Mrs Jenny Lamb and Miss Karla Brown
+ELSA (Emotional Language Support Assistants): Mrs Jenny Lamb

-Mental Health First Aiders: Mrs Sharon Dean and Miss Karla Brown
+Mental Health First Aider Leads: Mrs Sharon Dean and Mrs Jo Tinker

 Promoting pupil wellbeing is more than just helping children to achieve academically.
 A child’s wellbeing could be the key to their current and future happiness.
 With this in mind, we are determined to support our Lower Peover children in every way possible, to ensure that they are provided with the best start to their life and are fully equipped with the tools to manage their thoughts, emotions and wellbeing.